filipviz/filip-world/content/post/modelpath.md

 | [Jan](https://jan.ai) | `~/jan/models` | Advanced Settings -> Jan Data Folder |
 | [GPT4All](https://gpt4all.io/index.html) | `~/.cache/gpt4all/` | Unclear |

 These applications (and new ones which will come) are becoming popular with non-technical audiences.
-Someone who tries one of these applications is more likely to try another.
+A user who tries one of these applications is more likely to try another.
 When they do, they'll be confused – their models are missing!

-Unless they realize that they have to change the default models directory, the friction of downloading 10+ GB of weights comes *before they can use your application*.
-Many users—especially those with slow internet connections—will give up at this point.
+Unless they realize that they have to change the default models directory, the friction of downloading 10+ GB of weights comes *before they can try the application*.
+At this point, many users—especially those with slow internet connections—will give up.

-Technical users are even more likely to already have models on their device.
+Technical users are likely to already have models on their device.
 Although they can figure something like this out, it adds friction.

 ## The Solution